-NOTES: Bars represent the estimated 1-year access, 6-year completion, and 5-year dropout rates for 2008 matric cohort candidates, by school province.
+NOTES: Bars represent the estimated 1-year access, 6-year access, 6-year completion, and 5-year dropout rates for 2008 matric cohort candidates, by school province.
 Completion and dropout rates are estimated only for those learners from each NSC subgroup who enrolled in undergraduate studies for the first time in 2009.
 Access, completion, and dropout rates are cumulative.